cesperon/Python-Interpreter/README.md

-# Python-Interpreter
+# interpreter
-Python Interpreter written in c++
+A Python subset interpreter written in C++